 Anaplastic lymphoma kinase (ALK) gene rearrangements are known to occur in association with several tumors.
-The genes code for an enzyme called anaplastic lymphoma kinase (ALK) or ALK tyrosine kinase receptor / CD246 which is thought to play a role in brain development and exerts its effects on ...
+The genes code for an enzyme called anaplastic lymphoma kinase (ALK) or ALK tyrosine kinase receptor (also known as CD246) which is thought to play a role in brain development and exerts i...

 Anaplastic thyroid cancer staging refers to TNM staging of anaplastic thyroid carcinomas.
 Papillary, follicular, and medullary thyroid carcinomas are staged separately.
 The following article reflects the 8th edition manual published by the American Joint Committee on Cancer, which is used for st...